 No subspecies of Plethodon cinereus are recognized.

-Redback Salamanders are found in northeastern Minnesota with an old record as far south as Chisago County.
+Eastern red-backed salamanders are found in northeastern Minnesota with an old record as far south as Chisago County.
 There is an old, isolated record along the Minnesota River in Chippewa County.

 These salamanders are primarily found in upland coniferous and mixed forests.
-Soil ph. is important.
+Soil ph is important.
 They are found in and under rotting logs, stones, bark, and other debris.
 I have found these salamanders in moss mats in water saturated potholes in Pine County.

-Redbacks are the most terrestrial of all of Minnesota's salamanders.
+Eastern red-backed salamanders are the most terrestrial of all of Minnesota's salamanders.
 They breed on land and the female lays 3-14 eggs in damp soil under logs or inside the rotten logs themselves.
 She guards the eggs until they hatch and stay with the young up to three weeks thereafter.
 Colonies within populations appear to be localized.
 In one small area, there may be a specimen (or a few) under every good log and then you may not see a specimen outside of that zone for some distance.
 They seem to prefer slopes rather than flat bottomlands or uplands.
 They need high humidity and certain soil ph.
 Redbacks overwinter on land under debris and in ant mounds.

-Redback Salamanders eat worms, ants, spiders, and a variety of other small invertebrates.
+Eastern red-backed salamanders eat worms, ants, spiders, and a variety of other small invertebrates.